 The FAITHCAFE: All-Age Worship, God as Loving Parent

-| This week's worship is a FATHER'S DAY SPECIAL with more of your favourite songs & hymns, puppets for the young at heart and a short talk from Baptist Regional Minister, Dave LLewellyn.
-Don't forget to forward to Dads & Grandads, or to share, like & subscribe if you enjoy our services...
-Stella.
-Coronavirus - St Mary's Hospital Rules for Attending - issued on 19 June In case you are intending to visit the hospital soon please read this from the Isle of Wight NHS Trust
+This week's worship is a FATHER'S DAY SPECIAL with more of your favourite songs & hymns, puppets for the young at heart and a short talk from Baptist Regional Minister, Dave LLewellyn.

 Our top priority in the COVID-19 (coronavirus) pandemic is to protect our patients, our staff and our community.

 Make sure you have a suitable face covering that you can wear to your appointment.
-It should cover your nose and mouth, and you should be able
+It should cover your nose and mouth, and you should be able to breathe comfortably.

 Please arrive at the time your appointment is scheduled.
 Please do not come early.
 This will help us maintain social distancing measures.

 As we continue to try and limit the number of people visiting our hospitals you will need to attend your appointment unaccompanied.
+However there are a few examples where patients are allowed to bring a chaperone with them, including:

-If the patient is a child If you or anyone in your household have experienced symptoms of coronavirus in the last 14 days, please do not attend your appointment unless you have confirmed it is safe to do so with the relevant department. | Friday 19 June 2020 (93 Days since our first post on this blog.)
-See below for The Faithcafe Celtic Prayers
+If you or anyone in your household have experienced symptoms of coronavirus in the last 14 days, please do not attend your appointment unless you have confirmed it is safe to do so with the relevant department.

 The Faithcafe Celtic Prayers